-To find the h5-index In Google Scholar for selected journal titles, click on their Metrics tab.
+To find the h5-index In Google Scholar for selected journal titles, go to the Top Publications page.

 H-index attempts to calculate productivity and citations.
-In the example below, you can interpret Nature's h5-index of 377 as meaning they had at least 377 articles published in the last 5 years that had at least 377 citations.
+In the example below, you can interpret Circulation's h5-index of 176 as meaning the journal had 176 articles published in the last 5 years that had at least 176 citations.

 The SCImago Journal and Country Rank portal is a free online resource that uses citation data from Scopus, a scholarly research database, to provide journal impact data.
 It also provides rankings by journal country of origin and numerous visual representations of journal impact data.
 The ranking method is based on the Google PageRank algorithm.

 CiteScore 2019 is a metric on Scopus.
 It looks at the citations received in the past four years (2016-2019) and divides this by the number of publications published in 2016-2019.
 To find the freely available Citescore of a particular journal, go to Sources on the Scopus website.

 SNIP (Source Normalized Impact per Paper) measures contextual citation impact by weighting citations based on the total number of citations in a subject field.
 It aims to allow direct comparison of sources in different subject fields.
 In subject areas where citations are less likely, a single citation will raise the impact of the SNIP value.

 Note: The SNIP indicator may change for current and previous years when extra journal content is added to Scopus.